 So while this recipe, may not be my most popular on Pinterest.
 (Come pin with me there!)
 I do want to share it with you because it is one of our staples.
 I do have a confession to make regarding it though.
 I usually don’t make it with the spinach. :0

 This time around, when I was making it, I decided me and my husband are grown up enough to eat cooked spinach in our pasta.
 I thought I was going to be all healthy with the addition of spinach, plus adding something green usually makes the pictures of the dish better.
 Turns out we’re not, we both hate the texture and taste it gives to the dish.

 Please give us our spinach raw in a salad on the side, not cooked in the dish.
 Needless to say our kids weren’t fans either.
 So if you’re a fellow non-spinach lover, feel free to leave it out.
-No judgement here.
-Adding a side salad will give you the same nutrients 🙂
+No judgment here.
+Adding a side salad will give you the same nutrients.

 - 3 Italian Sausage Links

 - 1 can Italian diced tomatoes undrained

 - 4 ounces cream cheese I use the reduced fat version

 - A handful or two of fresh spinach if desired

 - Fresh grated Parmesan for serving